What to pack for a cycle tour – Bicycle touring gear list

 Mug

-Since 2015, I’ve been using Victorinox Handyman, which is still super sharp and has a knife, can opener, wine opener, mini saw and a couple more functions.
+Since 2015, I’ve been using a Victorinox Handyman, which is still super sharp and features a knife, can opener, wine opener, mini saw, and a couple of other functions.

 Headlamp